GDP monthly estimate, UK: August 2024

 3. The services sector

-Overall, the services sector is estimated to have grown by 1.1% in the three months to May 2024, compared with the three months to February 2024.
-This is the strongest three-monthly growth rate since December 2021.
-There was widespread growth, with output in 10 of the 14 sub-sectors rising over this period.
+Overall, the services sector is estimated to have grown by 0.1% in the three months to August 2024 compared with the three months to May 2024.
+There was a rise in output in 7 of the 14 subsectors in this period.

-Professional, scientific and technical activities was the largest positive contributor to the rise in services output in this three-month period, growing by 2.5% in the three months to May 2024.
-The next largest contribution came from administrative and support service activities, which grew by 3.2%, and from human health and social work activities where output rose by 1.7%.
+Professional, scientific and technical activities was the largest positive contributor to the rise in services output in this three-month period, growing by 0.8% in the three months to August 2024.
+The next largest contribution came from information and communication where output increased by 0.9%.
+The largest negative contribution on the three months to August 2024 was human health and social work activities, which fell by 1.1%.

-An overview of data sources used in our estimates of service output can be found in our GDP(o) data sources catalogue.
-The Monthly Business Survey (MBS) is used for 42.9% of the services sector by industry weight.
-In May 2024, the turnover response rate for the MBS element of the services sector was 86.6%.
-We would expect this to increase over time as more responses are received.
-Any new data will be included in future monthly GDP releases.
-For context, the average turnover response rate for the service sector in 2022 and 2023 now stand at 97.0% and 97.4%, respectively.
+An overview of data sources used in our estimates of service output can be found in our data sources catalogue.
+The Monthly Business Survey (MBS) is used for 43.6% of the services sector by industry weight.
+In August 2024, the turnover response rate for the MBS element of the services sector was 86.1%.
+We would expect this to increase over time as more responses are received and any new data will be included in future monthly GDP releases.
+For context, the average turnover response rate for the service sector in 2022 and 2023 now stand at 97.0% and 97.5%.

 Consumer-facing services

-More detailed breakdowns on services are available in our Index of Services, UK: May 2024 bulletin.
+More detailed breakdowns on services are available in the Index of Services, UK: August 2024 release.

 Nôl i'r tabl cynnwys